lauracabayol/TEMPS/README.md

 This repository contains a neural network to predict photometric redshifts.
 The neural network incorporates domain adaptation, a methodology to mitigate the impact of sample bias in the spectroscopic training samples.

-The model is deployed and available [here](https://huggingface.co/spaces/lauracabayol/TEMPS).
+The model is deployed and available [here](https://huggingface.co/spaces/lauracabayol/TEMPS) (WiP).
 The model in production enables making predictions for new galaxies with the pretrained models.

 Documentation is available [here](https://lauracabayol.github.io/TEMPS/).